basho-labs/riak-data-migrator/README.md

  - The Riak memory backend bucket listing operating tends to timeout if any significant amount of data exists.
 In this case, you have to explicitly specify the buckets you need want to dump using the ```-f``` option to specify a line-delimited list of buckets in a file.
+ - Pay special attention to your buckets and keys, and whether or not URL encoding is needed.
+When logging to disk, the data migrator will always URL encode buckets.
+ - The flags --disable_decoding and --disable_encoding are used to specify what the migrator does when interacting with Riak.

 Version Notes:
 ------------------------
+0.2.8
+ - Fixed a encoding / decoding issue introduced in 0.2.7.

 0.2.7
  - Added a more comprehensive help menu.
  - Added a version option to display the data migrator version.